Increasing Social Impact and Value Chain Efficiency

 Women and youth farmers are innovative in advancing opportunities for their nutritional security and livelihood development.
 Click below to read the inspiring stories of women and youth entrepreneurs engaged in global EWS-KT programs.

-Our diverse partnerships with social impact-oriented philanthropic organisations, research universities, government agencies, private companies, microfinance institutions, NGOs, and regional networks enhance the skills and technical capabilities of farmers.
+Our diverse partnerships with social impact-oriented philanthropic organizations, research universities, government agencies, private companies, microfinance institutions, NGOs, and regional networks enhance the skills and technical capabilities of farmers.
 This helps create conditions for thriving vegetable sectors.
-We collaborate with local institutions and international organisations with gender-sensitive approaches to enhance our best practices.
+We collaborate with local institutions and international organizations with gender-sensitive approaches to enhance our best practices.